isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Canberra Befrienders for the Elderly.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Seniors residing within Canberra Zone 2 who need companionship, are welcome to approach the RN centre on the dates displayed on the poster from 1.30pm to 3.30pm.
-There will be activities organised by Canberra Secondary School's students
+			Seniors residing within Canberra Zone 2 who need companionship are welcome to approach the RN centre (on the dates displayed on the poster) and participate in activities organised by Canberra Secondary School's students.
 		</td>
 	</tr>
 </table>